danielorihuela/DataDrivenSecurity/capec.md

 #### Attributes

-Each category pattern has four attributes:
+Each view has four attributes:

 Mandatory:
 * ***ID:*** Unique identifier for each category.